OCA/l10n-thailand/l10n_nl_country_states/README.md

-This Odoo module simply add province names in English and Thai to Fed.States table.
+This Odoo module simply adds province names in English and Thai to Fed.States table.